Show All Answers

 No, the District fire rings on Olde Port Beach have been discontinued and bonfires are no longer allowed on the beach.

-After the 2019 season, the Harbor District began looking at the Seasonal Fire Ring program to evaluate public safety, environmental and overall management concerns.
+As of the 2019 winter season, the Harbor District began looking at the Seasonal Fire Ring program to evaluate public safety, environmental and overall management concerns.

 In doing so, the District found that bonfires, both the allowed bonfires in District fire rings and illegal bonfires made outside of the rings, have become a significant source of public safety, water and sand quality issues.
 These issues include a steady increase in debris such as broken glass, nails and other sharp objects, aluminum/metal cans, plastic and general garbage occurring in and around the bonfire sites and in random areas of the beach/ocean.
 Another serious risk that was found is hot coals/embers covered with sand that can remain hot for several days and pose a burn danger to unsuspecting beachgoers.